 SHRA will use various media outlets to provide notices on non-English radio and television stations about available language assistance services and how to access them.
-Publicizing the opening of the HCV wait list is conducted through news items in the following outlets, which appeared in multiple languages in community oriented newspapers prior to and during the wait list opening:
+Publicizing the opening of the HCV wait list is conducted through news items in English and non-English media outlets prior to and during the opening of Public Housing wait lists.